Thank you! Your submission has been received!

 Be clear.
 Ambiguity is the mother of rumors.

-"Starting Monday, we're moving to curbside drop-off.
-Every child will complete a health screening at the entrance before coming in, and parents will stay in their vehicles."
+“Starting Monday, we’re moving to curbside drop-off.
+Every child completes a health screening at the entrance, and parents stay in their vehicles.”

-Explain the why behind the what.
-When people understand the reason, they're less likely to assume a hidden motive.
+When people understand the reason, they stop assuming a hidden motive.

-"This follows state guidance designed to protect staff and classroom bubbles by limiting the number of adults inside the building."
+“This follows state guidance designed to protect staff and classroom bubbles by limiting adults inside the building.”

 “Our commitment to family connection isn’t going anywhere.
 Daily digital updates continue.
 Our focus on your child’s emotional wellbeing is unchanged.”

 Acknowledge the friction.
-If you skip past the inconvenience, you lose credibility.
+Skip the inconvenience and you lose credibility.

 Show them you aren’t leaving them to figure it out alone.

-"We'll have extra staff at the entrance running the screenings, so you can focus on welcoming the children into your rooms."
+“We’ll have extra staff at the entrance running screenings, so you can focus on welcoming children into your rooms.”

 Be the Thermostat, Not the Thermometer